Skip to main content

 About Entry Sources in Automations

-When you create an automation, you select an entry source.
+When you create an automation in Bloomerang CRM, you select an entry source.
 The entry source defines how constituents qualify to enter an automation.

-Tip: This detailed reference article is for you if you want a deep understanding of how Journey Automation works, or you’re looking for the answer to a technical question.
-If you’re new to Journey Automation or want to keep things simple, you can set up basic automations without having to read this article.
+Tip: This reference article gives you a deep understanding of how Journey Automation works.
+If you’re new to Journey Automation or want to keep things simple, read how to set up basic donation automations.

 Types of Entry Sources

-You can choose from several entry sources, which are organized by type:
+You can choose from several entry sources, which are organized by category:

 Entry Sources

-Current Donors: First Ever Donation, Initial Recurring Donation, Next Donation, Initial Membership Payment
+First Ever Donation, Initial Recurring Donation, Next Donation, and Initial Membership Payment

 Select a Group